COVID-19 IMPACT TO EMS EXAM

 Due to current events the EMS Agency will be modifying the EMS Exam testing.
 The EMS EXAM will now be offered once a week (see schedule below) by reservation only.

-Reservations for the exam may be made by calling the EMS Agency 408-794-0600 or by emailing [email protected] through March 31, 2021.
-Starting in April, 2021, please use the Eventbrite link below to schedule an exam date/time.
+Reservations for the exam shall be made by using the Eventbrite link below to schedule an exam date/time.
+Please only schedule one exam date/time.

 Each Exam will have a limited number of openings in efforts to ensure proper social distancing.
 Each person testing will be assigned a specific 15 minute window of when they are to arrive for the exam.
 You will not be allowed to test unless you arrive to the classroom during your specific timeframe.
 We recommend that you arrive prior to your scheduled time and wait in your car until the appropriate time frame.
-If you are unable to make it during the time frame you have been assigned or decide to cancel from the exam you are required to notify the EMS Agency at least 24 hours prior to the Exam.
+If you are unable to make it during the time frame you have been assigned or decide to cancel from the exam you are required to notify the EMS Agency at least 24 hours prior to the Exam, or by cancelling through your Eventbrite ticket.

 During this time the exam will be held at the EMS Agency Office.